-Right now, we have eleven different Areas of Emphasis that you may elect to pursue:
+We have twelve different Areas of Emphasis that you may elect to pursue.

 Studies in the Novel: examines what makes "the novel" unique within English Studies, studying examples of the novel from the inception of the genre through contemporary explorations of what the medium can do.
 Contact: Dr. Richard Menke

 Areas of Emphasis are primarily intended as a student's self-advisement tools, ways of planning and tracking progress of study within the English Major as a whole.
 As such, please note that because of budgetary and staffing constraints, we cannot guarantee that students who have declared an area of emphasis will be able to complete it in any given year.

 Any student wishing to pursue an Area of Emphasis must come see either the Undergraduate Coordinator or Administrative Coordinator for advisement at the start of his or her Junior Year.